 The thermograms around T_g is given in Figure 3(b).
 Both T_g and T_m shift with drug concentrations.
 The values of T_g and T_m are plotted as a function of drug concentration in Figure 4.
-When the drug concentration is below 5%, T_g and T_m reduce with an increasing drug concentration.
+For matrices with the drug concentration below 5 %, T_g and T_m reduce with an increasing drug concentration.
 The reduction of T_g and T_m suggests an increased chain mobility due to the plasticization effect.
-However, at high drug concentration (above 5%), an opposite trend is observed.
+However, at high drug concentration (above 5 %), an opposite trend is observed.
 T_g and T_m increase with an increasing drug concentration, suggesting reduced chain mobility.
-The reduced chain mobility is a result of high crystallinity in the samples with high drug concentration, Figure 5.
+The reduced chain mobility is a result of high crystallinity given in Figure 5.
 High crystallinity limits chain movement and thus increases T_g and T_m .